Nanda-Re/psti/README.md

 - Changed Login credential from Email to Username

 # Tasks
-~- Change Login credential from Email to Username~ Done ~- Fix Dashboard page~ Use different dashboard??
+- ~Change Login credential from Email to Username~ Done
+- ~Fix Dashboard page~ Use different dashboard??
 - Customize Login page?